Czech nationality law: Declaration

 If a person was a citizen of the Czech and Slovak Federative Republic as of 31 December 1992, he may declare citizenship of either the Czech Republic or Slovakia (gaining Slovak citizenship) assuming he does not have any other citizenship.
 The Slovak provision allowing for this grant expired in 1993, however, the Czech equivalent remains in the citizenship law.

-The children and grandchildren of former Czech or Czechoslovak citizens who lost their citizenship on or before December 31, 2013 are also eligible to claim citizenship by declaration, also known as citizenship by descent.
+The children and grandchildren of former Czech or Czechoslovak citizens who lost their citizenship on or before 31 December 2013 are also eligible to claim citizenship by declaration, also known as citizenship by descent.

 Since the new amendment allowing children and grandchildren to renew their Czech citizenship through the descent route was enacted in September 2019, only about 280 children or grandchildren have taken advantage of the fast-track citizenship as of April 2021.
 This in spite of over an estimated 1 million Czech descendants living in the United States and an estimated 100,000 or more being eligible for the citizenship.

-Due to the fact that Czechoslovakia and the United States had a treaty that forbade dual nationality for those who were naturalized in the other country at the age of 21 or older, the new citizenship by descent (declaration) mainly concerns US citizens with Czech ancestry, as it is easy to prove loss of citizenship with a US naturalization certificate.
+Because Czechoslovakia and the United States had a treaty that forbade dual nationality for those who were naturalized in the other country at the age of 21 or older, the new citizenship by descent (declaration) mainly concerns US citizens with Czech ancestry, as it is easy to prove loss of citizenship with a US naturalization certificate.
 Before 1993, simply naturalizing in another country did not automatically mean loss of citizenship unless the individual who lost it was at least 21 years and naturalized in the United States or was a minor child whose US citizenship was derived from his/her parents who naturalized in the United States.

 If an individual with Czech ancestry has ascendants who naturalized in a country other than the United States and is thus unable to prove loss of citizenship by naturalization due to a lack of a treaty between their country and Czechoslovakia that restricted dual citizenship, they may be eligible for Czech citizenship by proving a loss of an ancestor's citizenship by other means.
-One such way could be if their ancestor was a grandmother who married a non-Czechoslovak citizen before June 24th, 1947, in which case their grandmother would have automatically lost Czechoslovak citizenship ipso iure due to the Emigrant Patent of Austrian Law from 1832.
+One such way could be if their ancestor was a grandmother who married a non-Czechoslovak citizen before 24 June 1947, in which case their grandmother would have automatically lost Czechoslovak citizenship ipso iure due to the Emigrant Patent of Austrian Law from 1832.
 The proof of loss of citizenship in this case would be the grandmother's marriage certificate.